ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 For any utilization of the code content of this repository, the following paper needs to be cited by the user:

 > A. Azarang*, D.Q.
 Le*, A. Hoang, L. Blogg, P.A.
 Dayton, R. Lance, M. Natoli, A. Gatrell, Frauke Tillmans, R.E.
-Moon, P. Lindholm, and V. Papadopoulou, "Deep Learning-Based Venous Gas Emboli Grade Classification in Doppler Ultrasound Audio Recordings", Under Review in _IEEE Transactions on Biomdeical Engineering_.
+Moon, P. Lindholm, and V. Papadopoulou, "Deep Learning-Based Venous Gas Emboli Grade Classification in Doppler Ultrasound Audio Recordings", Under Review.

 ***Authors contributed equally**